 We are continuing to follow the guidance of the primary ticketing provider as to whether an event has been canceled or postponed.

-As lovers of live events, we hope that the vast majority of events go on as planned or on their rescheduled date, in which case your tickets are valid and we hope you enjoy the event.
-If for any reason you are no longer able to attend the event, you usually have the option to re-list your tickets on the SeatGeek Marketplace once the event is rescheduled so that another fan can attend.
+If for any reason you are no longer able to attend a postponed event, you usually have the option to re-list your tickets on the SeatGeek Marketplace once the event is rescheduled so that another fan can attend.
 Click here for more information on how.

-We wish all of our customers the best of health, and look forward to seeing you at a live event again soon.
+We wish all of our customers the best of health.

 What are my other options if I don’t go to an event due to the coronavirus?